radio0but/LXD-Control-Center/README.md

 ![alt text](https://imgur.com/7zcIV74.png "Screenshot By the way lydianna is the hostame of the computer it was runnin on.")

-### on many linux distro to install and initialize lxd
+### On many linux distro to install and initialize lxd

 use the command : _sudo su_ to impersonate the root user